Seamse/ci-project-one/README.md

 ## Features

 * **Logo**
 The Halloween Logo is styled in the 'Ghastly Panic' font and positioned at the top left of every page.
+The bottom of the Logo 'bleeds' over onto the image(s) underneath it on bigger screen sizes to give a spookier effect.

 * **Navigation**
 The navigation menu is positioned at the top right of every page or below the logo on smaller devices.